Cimpress-MCP/request-promise-middleware-framework/README.md

 }
 ```

+## resolveWithFullResponse
+While the middleware does attempt to leave request-promise as pristine as possible, the parameter ```resolveWithFullResponse``` makes that difficult.
+Many of the components of a pipeline may need access to the full response, and any part of the pipeline that hides the possible data is frowned upon.
+Therefore, the middleware framework must deal with that as a special case.
+This can, as in request-promise be configured on the invocation of request promise, however the pipeline itself will not respect any further configuration of the parameter.
+Additionally, as most users intend to use the full response, this module changes the (we believe) misguided default provided by request-promise.
+The default will be to return you the full response.

 ## Examples

 Once you've defined your middleware, you can simply register it by creating a new framework object, and then getting the request object: